exis-io/exis-io.github.io/pages/appliance_api/Container.md

 removed before calling removeImage.

 #### Parameters:
- -- imageName (string) â name of the image to remove
+ - imageName (string) -- name of the image to remove

 * * *